tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

 Available Model Types
 =====================

 The complete list of available environment model settings can be found on our API documentation.
-Below is a list with the different categories of models, and a link to the corresponding Tudatpy module
+Below is a list with the different categories of models, and a link to the corresponding Tudatpy module:

 * `Aerodynamic coefficients <https://py.api.tudat.space/en/latest/aerodynamic_coefficients.html>`_, to be assigned to the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.aerodynamic_coefficient_settings` attribute of :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings`.